RobertBoothby/djenni/core/readme.md

     }
 }
 ```
+The above example uses one of the ways of defining the suppliers for the properties using lambda function introspection
+to identify them.
+It will first attempt to set the property by matching constructor parameter names before reverting to
+using the corresponding setter if available.

+The constructor chosen by default will always be the one with the most parameters.
+If you want to use a different constructor
+then you can use the `useConstructor` method to specify the constructor you want to use or you can use the `useFunction` method to give you
+even more control where you can supply your own Function to supply the instances.
+Both of them use an instance of a class
+called the `ParameterContext` that captures the parameter names and types of the constructor or function.

 ## Advanced Suppliers
 Here we will take a look at some of the more advanced capabilities of Djenni suppliers.
 ### Streamable Supplier